3R Waste

 Mercury-containing apparatuses

-The University discharges both mercury-based waste liquids and waste to which mercury adheres.
+The university discharges both mercury-based waste liquids and waste to which mercury is adhered.

-By taking toxicity of mercury into account, the Environmental Safety Center collects all such waste, and disposal is undertaken by a specialized contractor once a year.
+Due to the toxicity of mercury, the Environmental Safety Center collects all such waste, and disposal is performed by a specialized contractor once a year.

 Status of collection of equipment containing mercury